 Every holiday table needs some delectable spreads for crackers and crudités, which also happens to be a perfect place to fold in some favorite superfoods.
 Make your own dips, like hemp hummus, or try simply boosting your favorite store-bought varieties with the addition of superfood seeds, nuts, berries or powders.
 A handful of hemp seeds and chia seeds can be mixed into almost anything savory, thanks to their light flavor.
 Sweeter spreads and jams can be enhanced with fresh berries like macerated raspberries or sweet, dried goji berries and tart goldenberries.

 4. Make Holiday Treats with Smart Sweeteners

 If you're getting out the baking pans for the holiday, utilize simple sugar swaps to make your treats a little healthier.
-Coconut Palm Sugar is a perfect stand-in for cane sugar, and is an easy 1:1 swap with half the glycemic index load!
-Agave or Monkfruit syrups are great substitutes for molasses or maple syrup, so you can make those gingerbread men better than ever this year.
-And while Lucuma Powder won't sweeten your recipe entirely on its own, take advantage of this flavorful fruit powder in recipes like muffins or quick breads to help reduce the total sugar.
-Try adding in two tablespoons of Lucuma, and subtracting one tablespoon of sugar and one tablespoon of flour per baked recipe to enhance the flavor.
+Coconut sugar is a perfect stand-in for cane sugar, and is an easy 1:1 swap with half the glycemic index load!
+Agave or monkfruit syrups are great substitutes for molasses or maple syrup, so you can make those gingerbread men better than ever this year.
+And while lucuma powder won't sweeten your recipe entirely on its own, take advantage of this flavorful fruit powder in recipes like muffins or quick breads to help reduce the total sugar.
+Try adding in two tablespoons of lucuma, and subtracting one tablespoon of sugar and one tablespoon of flour per baked recipe to enhance the flavor.
 Though small, every little sugar reduction adds up!